upsilun/mfile/README.md

 ## Contributing 🤝

 Contributions are more than welcome!
-Just don't suggest adding a GUI; we're allergic to it. 🤢
+Just don't suggest adding a GUI; i'm allergic to it. 🤢

 ## License 📜